Hazot/FishHunt/README.md

    ####Other route
    If you want to run the code using command line and you need help, you can visit: https://openjfx.io/openjfx-docs/#install-javafx.

+   I will probably setup a .jar and a build.xml in the future.

 ## Game rules